 - A comment by a father who raised children in a long-term marriage expressed profound disturbance on account of the state-manipulation of families identified by Barbara Kay.
 It is encouraging that this father so late in life discovered the long-standing reality of feminism’s oppressive social engineering.
 Let’s hope that he now will do something about what disturbs him.

-- Angelina Steenstra stated: “Having just read Ms Kays article I want to applaud and say thank you.
-Having been seduced by the feminist agenda and scarred, literally and figuratively by its false promises to the point of losing three children before birth to an abortion, abortifacient contraception and an ectopic pregnancy due to scar tissue from a sexually transmitted disease I am deeply grateful for this honest appraisal of the fruits of false feminism….”
+- Angelina Steenstra stated: “Having just read Ms Kay’s article I want to applaud and say thank you.
+Having been seduced by the feminist agenda and scarred, literally and figuratively by its false promises to the point of losing three children before birth to an abortion, abortifacient contraception [by definition, an abortifacient cannot be a contraceptive —WHS] and an ectopic pregnancy due to scar tissue from a sexually transmitted disease I am deeply grateful for this honest appraisal of the fruits of false feminism….”

-- Denis identified the ideological foundation of feminism as being Marxist, by stating amongst other things, “The Marxists recognized the possibilities to use women as a way to expand Marxism throughout the culture.
+- Denis identified the ideological foundation of feminism as being Marxist, by stating, amongst other things, “The Marxists recognized the possibilities to use women as a way to expand Marxism throughout the culture.
 American women became useful idiots.
 The goal of the Marxists was the destruction of the West.
 To do this they needed to destabilize the relationships between males and females.
 They encouraged adversary and competition between men and women.
 They encouraged a promiscuous culture.
-Americas days as a great country will end.
+America’s days as a great country will end.
 Those young and alive today will witness this….”
-Denis’ sentiments are born out by facts (to whom he points in his comments).
+Denis’ sentiments are born out by facts [to which he points in his comments —WHS].
 If the feminist-communist connection is news to you, you may wish to look up some of the articles in this index.

 It must be hoped that in the end pro-family views in society will win over feminist extremism and over any other extremist cultural separatists.
 More articles like Barbara Kay’s Who’s oppressing who? will greatly help with that.